bitovi/hatchify/README.md

    ```bash
    npm init @hatchifyjs@latest
    ```
-    - For the backend answer: "Koa"
+    - For the backend prompt answer: "Koa"
-    - For the frontend prompt answer: "SQLite"
+    - For the database prompt answer: "SQLite"

 3. Start the server:
    ```bash